 If the supported spouse married months before the paying spouse found out, a judge can order the remarried spouse to pay back any alimony paid since the date of remarriage.

 A paying spouse might wonder, "can I stop paying alimony if my ex begins living with someone?"
 If a supported spouse begins cohabitating with a person of the opposite sex who is not a relative, he or she is no longer eligible to receive alimony.
 See 23 Pa.
 Const.
 Stat. § 3706 (2020).
-Note: Although same-sex marriage has been legal in the United States since 2015, in the majority of states, unmarried same-sex partners don't have the same rights, benefits, or obligations that married couples do, unless they register in a domestic partnership or civil union.
-This particular statute has not been changed to reflect that a same-sex partnership would qualify for cohabitation purposes.
-If you have questions about this, please contact an experienced Pennsylvania family law attorney for more specific advice.
+(Note: Although same-sex marriage has been legal in the United States since 2015, this statute has not been changed to reflect that a same-sex partnership would qualify for cohabitation purposes.
+If you have questions about this, please contact an experienced Pennsylvania family law attorney for more specific advice.)

 In Pennsylvania, "cohabitation" means that two people are living together in a romantic relationship, similar to husband and wife—having a boyfriend or girlfriend who occasionally stays over doesn't qualify.